Certora/Documentation/docs/prover/cli/options.md

 #### `--settings -solver=<solver spec>`

 This option sets the SMT solvers being used within the Prover.
 By default, a portfolio of various different solvers is used.
-It can be useful to use specify only a subset of these to save on computation time.
+It can be useful to specify only a subset of these to save on computation time.
 In rare cases, solver specific options can improve performance as well.